staging-951d-madcitymultimedia/postman-docs/src/pages/docs/sending-requests/postman-vault-secrets.md

 * Save your vault key in a secure location.
 Each time you sign in to Postman, you'll need to manually enter your vault key, enabling you to access your Postman Vault and vault secrets.
 * Postman can store your vault key in your system's password manager, such as Keychain Access on macOS.
 This enables Postman to automatically get your vault key, giving you access to your Postman Vault and vault secrets when you sign in to Postman.

-    > If you're using Postman Vault from the [Postman web app](/docs/getting-started/installation/installation-and-updates/#use-the-postman-web-app), you must use the [Postman Desktop Agent](/docs/getting-started/basics/about-postman-agent/#the-postman-desktop-agent) so Postman can get your vault key.

 ### Save your vault key

-1. Open your Postman Vault.
-If this is your first time opening your Postman Vault, select **Encrypt Vault**.
-1. Save your vault key in a secure location.
+1. When you open your Postman Vault for the first time, save your vault key in a secure location.
 You can do the following to save your vault key:

     * Select the copy icon <img alt="Copy icon" src="https://assets.postman.com/postman-docs/icon-copy-v9.jpg#icon" width="15px"> to copy your vault key to your clipboard.
     * Select the download icon <img alt="Download icon" src="https://assets.postman.com/postman-docs/icon-download-v9.jpg#icon" width="16px"/> to download your vault key.